anvbis/anvbis.github.io/content/about.md

 <br><br>

-I'm a professional pentester and hobbyist security researcher (with a focus on javascript engines and web browsers).
+Professional pentester and hobbyist security researcher (with a focus on javascript engines and web browsers).

 I'm also an organiser and challenge author for DownUnderCTF, and a member of the PissedEmu CTF team.